cortesi/modd/README.md

 A dev tool that runs commands and manages daemons in response to filesystem changes.

+**Modd has not been released yet - the design is stabilising and I should have version 0.1 out the door soon.**

 # Install

 Modd is a single statically compiled binary with no external dependencies, and